sherly0930/obj-detection/README.md

-## Real-time Object Detection App with Tensorflow.JS and React.JS
+## Real-time Object Detection Web Application with Tensorflow.JS and React.JS

+This is a self-learning hands-on project based on a tutorial.
+The real-time object detection application uses TensorFlow.js and React.js to detect and localize objects from a live webcam.

 ## Features
 - Install Node.js to use Tensorflow.JS and React.JS